 The Virginia Plan and the New Jersey Plan were two proposals on how to restructure the American form of government.
-This lesson will describe both of those plans and explain how a compromise helped to create the U.S. Constitution.
+This lesson describes both of those plans and explains how a compromise helped to create the U.S. Constitution.

 21. Dawes Act Lesson for Kids: Definition & Summary

 The Dawes Act was an 1887 law that divided land owned by Native American tribes, giving pieces of it to individual Native Americans instead.
 Come learn about this law and why it didn't work.

 Learn about John Scopes and the so-called 'Monkey Trial.'
 The Monkey Trial was a famous court case about teaching the scientific theory of evolution in public schools.